10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Can’t have a mountain view for the whole day

 The views in the mornings are relatively clear.
-From sunrise to mid-day, the mountains look more than magnificent.
+From sunrise to midday, the mountains look more than magnificent.
 But as the evening falls, the cloud might block the view.
-Thus, it’s important that you reach the destination in the daytime and avoid walking in the Evening time.
+Thus, you must reach the destination in the daytime and avoid walking in the evening.

 Everest Base Camp Trek in September

 Nepal’s most popular Everest base camp trek is even more elegant during September.
-The views of the Himalayas in the Khumbu region including Mount Everest, Amadablam, Nuptse, Lhotse, and more makes your trek elegant.
+The views of the Himalayas in the Khumbu region, including Mount Everest, Amadablam, Nuptse, Lhotse, and more, make your trek elegant.
 The two-week-long Everest trek bestows the true mountain experience.
 The highest point of the trek, Everest base camp (5364m) and Kalapathhar (5500m), is also dry and relatively easy to trek.

-During September, getting the flights to Lukla and finding a tea house is relatively easy.
+In September, getting the flights to Lukla and finding a tea house is relatively easy.
 The classic EBC trail is not crowded.
-The people of the Khumbu region are vibrant with their field works and festivals.
-To sum up, Everest Base Camp Weather in September makes it the best time for the visit.
+The people of the Khumbu region are vibrant with their fieldwork and festivals.
+To sum up, the Everest Base Camp Weather in September makes it the best time for a visit.

 Group Size Price Per Person